 - Qualified nurses who provide critical care after surgery, monitoring the progress of the patients’ condition until stable to return to the ward environment

 *Many hospitals now use different colour scrub hats for role recognition and there should be guides on the wall as to which one you should wear, allowing for quick role recognition within the operating theatre

 Before entering the theatre department, it is important that you change into scrubs, have suitable footwear, and wear an appropriate scrub cap.

 Arrive early and ensure to introduce yourself to the surgical team, especially the surgical nurse in charge; ask for permission to shadow or scrub in for the surgery.
 Make sure to write your name down on the theatre attendance list and on the board (if present).

 It is always good practice to read up on the patient (especially the medical history, the diagnosis, and planned procedure) before the surgery.
 You might be asked questions during the procedure and you will get far more out of the operation if you know why it is being done in the first place.
-Many surgeons will not bother to teach you if you haven’t bothered to do a little preparation beforehand.

 If you are unsure how to scrub up, ask a theatre nurse or an ODP to show you how to do it properly if they have free moment.
 Be respectful during the surgery however also show keenness and proactivity where appropriate.
 And above all, enjoy the experience!